buildscientist/buildscientist.github.io/_posts/2015-11-04-dont-let-your-soap-make-a-mockery-out-of-you.md

 {% gist 484751422cbf1fc79b71 helloworld.java %}

 Notice how the call to stubFor() on line 3 uses the builder pattern to complete creation of the web service.
-WireMock exposes a boat load of HTTP specific handlers that will allow to craft what type of HTTP response to return as well as the type of response to expect.
+WireMock exposes a boat load of HTTP specific handlers that will allow you to craft what type of HTTP response to return as well as the type of response to expect.

 Since I am unable to share my employers code I decided to create a demo of WireMock that mocked a public SOAP webservice available on W3Schools.
-The [TempConvert](http://www.w3schools.com/webservices/tempconvert.asmx) SOAP service does two basic things:
+The [TempConvert](http://www.w3schools.com/xml/tempconvert.asmx) SOAP service does two basic things:

 - Converts Celcius to Farenheit
 - Converts Farenheit to Celcius